PROCEEDS OF CRIME

 2. Legal Fees

-Criminal proceeds is civil litigation. $490 + GST per hour, plus disbursements Fixed Fees may be available at my exclusive and sole discretion.
-Some litigants who do not qualify for legal aid find a fixed-fee-per-step helpful.
-Urgent criminal proceeds work will incur premium hourly rates between $550 to $800 per hour, depending on time, complexity, and the work I must drop to deal with your urgent matter. |
+Urgent criminal proceeds work will incur premium hourly rates between $550 to $800 per hour, depending on time, complexity, and the work I must drop to deal with your urgent matter.

 3. Large Criminal Proceeds Cases - assembling a team of barristers